SysKeyyy/Email.Doom/README.md

 *pip3

 *linux distrobution or powershell Note that this works in cmd to but the colours wont work correctly.

+*have less secure apps enabled on sender email.
 ______________________________________
 LINUX